TranNhatTan14/Obsidian/Knowledge/Machine Learning/Machine Learning Lifecycle.md

 - Typically, in the design phase, we also look into how to extract and process data.
 This is done by using an automated data pipeline, of which we see a high-level example here.
 A data pipeline is often a part within the machine learning lifecycle through which data is automatically processed.
 - A common type of data ingestion process is ETL, which stands for extract, transform, and load.
 - It describes the three steps gone through in an ETL pipeline.
 The data is extracted from the source, transformed to the required format, and loaded into some internal or proprietary database.
 In an ETL pipeline, we can also include automated checks, such as expectations we have about certain data columns.

+### ETL (Extract, Transform, Load) processes

+ETL is ==a set of computer instructions that combine data from different systems into a single database or data store==

+- Build complex ETL code

+- Build complex Data Engineering workflows
+- Create complex data solutions and build data pipelines
+- Establish credibility and build impactful relationships with our customers to enable them to be cloud advocates
+- Capture and share industry best practices amongst the community
+- Attend and present valuable information at Industry Events

+- Build effective, performant, and reliable data pipelines using Extract, Transform, and Load principles

+- Experience in dealing with databases and building ETL pipelines
+- Experience ETLing large amounts of data (preferably, with AI) in production

 ## Data Profiling